open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

 - `otel.name` (string): Name of the component in a pipeline.
 - `otel.pipeline` (string): Name of the pipeline in a collector.

+### Specified `otel.outcome` attribute values

+The `otel.outcome` attribute indicates extra information about a success or failure.
+A set of standard conventional attribute values is supplied, however it should not be considered a closed set.
+If these outcomes do not accurately explain the reason for a success or failure outcome, they can be extended by users with alternative, low-cardinality explanatory values.

+For success:

+- `ok`: Indicates a normal success case.
+The item was handled by the next stage of the pipeline, which returned success.
+- `not_sampled`: Indicates a successful drop case, due to sampling.
+  The item was intentionally not handled by the next stage of the pipeline.

+For failure:

+- `timeout`: The item was in the process of being transmitted but the request timed out.
+- `queue_full`: Indicates a dropped item because a local, limited-size queue is at capacity.
+The item was not handled by the next stage of the pipeline.
+If the item was handled by the next stage of the pipeline, use `resource_exhausted`.
+- `resource_exhausted`: The item was handled by the next stage of the pipeline, which returned an error code indicating that it was overloaded.
+If the resource being exhausted is local and the item was not handled by the next stage of the pipeline, use `queue_full`.
+- `rejected`: The item was handled by the next stage of the pipeline, which returned a partial success status indicating that some items could not be accepted.
+- `transient`: The item was handled by the next stage of the pipeline, which returned a retryable error status not covered by any of the above values.
+- `permanent`: The item was handled by the next stage of the pipeline, which returned a permanent error status not covered by any of the above values.

 #### Collector

 TODO: Why we count only drops for pipeline segments, but not SDKs.
+TODO: What to do about suppression.

 ## Metrics SDK special considerations